Bread Line

 Production Chef, Stone’s Throw

-In the 7 years that Liann has been a production chef for the Bread Line, she has made over 100,000 delicious meals for Tanana Chiefs Housing First, gone to college, hosted countless cooking demos at the Southside Community Market & served on their board, started her own food truck (the one & ONLY Tots Proper), raised her 6 incredible kids, worked with Calypso Farm‘s Community Roots program, taught in our Stone’s Throw culinary job training classes… & a whole lot more.
+In the 7 years that Liann has been a production chef for the Bread Line, she has made over 100,000 delicious meals for Tanana Chiefs Housing First, gone to college, hosted countless cooking demos & free Community Meals at the Southside Community Market (while serving on their board of directors), started her own food truck (the one & ONLY Tots Proper), worked with Calypso Farm‘s Community Roots & Indigenous Agriculture programs, taught in our Stone’s Throw culinary job training classes… all while raising her 6 incredible kids.

 Jason Case

-Jason Case currently serves as the Bread Line Board’s Chair.
-“I joined the board because of the Bread Line mission and the amazing programs that benefit our community.
-I enjoy the sense of community Stone Soup Cafe creates by bringing people together for a meal and encouragement.
-It’s a great place to volunteer and meet new people.”
+Jason Case currently serves as the Bread Line Board’s Vice Chair.
+“I joined the board because of the Bread Line mission & the amazing programs that benefit our community.
+I enjoy the sense of community Stone Soup Cafe creates by bringing people together for a meal & encouragement.
+It’s a great place to volunteer & meet new people.”
 Jason is a longtime Fairbanksan.
-He enjoys helping others, meeting new people, playing soccer, fishing, traveling, laughing and exploring the back country of Alaska with his family.
+He enjoys helping others, meeting new people, playing soccer, fishing, traveling, laughing & exploring the back country of Alaska with his family.

 Jennifer Redmond